2025-2026 ISAB Members group photo.

 Mission

-The International Student Advisory Board (ISAB) seeks to voice international student concerns and to advocate for international student needs in order to improve the international student experience and create a more inclusive campus environment for international students.
+ISAB seeks to advocate for international student needs, voice international student concerns, and improve the international student experience by promoting a more welcoming campus environment for international students.

 History/Background